MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.2.2 Unwanted and Malicious Software

-Your extension must not contain or enable malware as defined by the Microsoft criteria for [Unwanted and Malicious Software](/windows/security/threat-protection/intelligence/criteria).
+Your extension must not contain or enable malware that may harm the operation of the network, servers, and infrastructure of Microsoft or any third parties.
+Spyware, malicious scripts, and phishing scams are also prohibited.

+It must comply with the Microsoft criteria for [Unwanted and Malicious Software](/windows/security/threat-protection/intelligence/criteria).

 #### 1.2.3 Dependency on other software

-Your extension may depend on non-integrated software (such as another product, module, or service) to deliver the primary functionality, provided you disclose the dependency in the description.
+Your extension may depend on non-integrated software (such as another product, module, or service) to deliver the primary functionality.
+However, this information should be clearly disclosed in the description.

 #### 1.2.4 Extensions Update